berayboztepe/ryanair-fuel-consumption-modeling/README.md

 * Most flights have moderate or lower take-off weights.

-* The tail of the distribution shows a few extreme values.
-Indicates the need for outlier detection or winsorization.
+* The tail of the distribution shows a few extreme values, indicates the need for outlier detection or winsorization.

 * There are fewer flights with very high TOW.